lupyuen/lupyuen.github.io/src/tinyemu2.md

 _Will we run OpenSBI on TinyEMU?_

 That's not necessary.
-We'll __emulate the OpenSBI__ System Timer in TinyEMU.
+We'll [__emulate the System Timer__](https://github.com/lupyuen/ox64-tinyemu/tree/smode#emulate-opensbi-for-system-timer) in TinyEMU.

 [(More about __System Timer__)](https://lupyuen.github.io/articles/nim#appendix-opensbi-timer-for-nuttx)